kr2792/Auth0-SAML/README.md

 Now scroll back up and press *Login experience*
 ![image](https://user-images.githubusercontent.com/18439722/141130456-828d795e-08c2-49b1-9e72-04151134659b.png)

-Scroll to the botton and toggle *Display connection as a button*, and give the button an appropriate name.
+Scroll to the botton in the new view and toggle *Display connection as a button*.
+You can also add a descriptive text e.g. "Login with SAML".

 ### Auth0 SP metadata
 Go to the top of the settings page for the SAMl enterpise configuration and press setup.